Ready to buy a home? The trick is finding or affording one

 “We go out and we don’t find many places at all,” said Long, a video-game writer who rents an apartment in the L.A. suburb of Glendale.
 “I’m not hopeful that we will find anything for a while.”

 Homebuyers are facing the most competitive U.S. housing market in decades this spring.
 To put that in perspective, the inventory of homes for sale nationally fell to a record-low 1.03 million units by the end of February, or about 30% below what it was a year earlier, according to the National Association of Realtors.
-That amounts to a 2-month supply, well short of the six-month supply economists say is needed for a balanced market.
+That amounts to a two-month supply, well short of the six-month supply economists say is needed for a balanced market.
 Homes in February typically sold within just 20 days of hitting the market.

 Meanwhile, the national median sale price of a single-family home climbed nearly 15% to $315,900 in the last three months of 2020, according to the NAR.
 That works out to about four times the U.S. median family income of $77,774, according to data from the Realtors group.
 The gap can become a chasm in cities like Los Angeles or Boulder, Colorado, where home prices can be double the national levels.